 - Plug In Hybrids Are Slow To Charge – the electricity in a plug in hybrid takes hours to re-charge compared to gasoline which takes minutes

 - Number Of Quick Re-Charge Stations Are Limited – quick recharge stations for plug in hybrids is limited at this point

-- Still Produce Pollution & Greenhouse Gases – any car using gasoline or conventional fuel in addition to electricity still emits pollution and greenhouse gases, compared to say a fully electric car or a hydrogen fuel cell car
+- Still Emits Pollution & Greenhouse Gases – any car using gasoline or conventional fuel in addition to electricity still emits pollution and greenhouse gases.

 - Rely On Finite Fossil Fuels – any car using gasoline or conventional fuel still relies on a finite supply of fossil fuel like oil

 - Number Of Hybrid Models Available Are Limited – don’t have as wide of a selection of models and brands as conventional cars